pingcap/docs-dm/en/usage-scenario-master-slave-switch.md

 5. Use `stop-task` to stop all running tasks of data replication.
 6. Use the `operator-source stop` command to remove the source configuration corresponding to the address of the old MySQL instance from the DM cluster.
 7. Update the address of the MySQL instance in the source configuration file and use the `operate-source create` command to reload the new source configuration in the DM cluster.
-8. Use `start-task` to restart the replication task.
+8. Use `start-task` to restart the migration task.